mainmatter/mainmatter.com/src/posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 ---
 title: High Level Assertions with qunit-dom
 authorHandle: tobiasbieniek
-bio: 'Senior Frontend Engineer, Ember CLI core team member'
+bio: "Senior Frontend Engineer, Ember CLI core team member"
 description:
-  'Tobias Bieniek introduces qunit-dom, an extension for qunit that allows writing more expressive and less complex UI tests using high level DOM assertions.'
+  "Tobias Bieniek introduces qunit-dom, an extension for qunit that allows writing more expressive and less complex UI tests using high level DOM assertions."
 tags: javascript
 tagline: |
   <p>At <a href="https://emberfest.eu/">EmberFest</a> this year we presented and released <a href="https://github.com/simplabs/qunit-dom"><code>qunit-dom</code></a>.
 A plugin for <a href="https://qunitjs.com/">QUnit</a> providing High Level DOM Assertions with the goal to reduce test complexity for all QUnit users.
 This blog post will show you how to write simpler tests using <code>async/await</code> and <code>qunit-dom</code>.</p>